-Although Peter Clark perfected stage lifts, Otis Elevator was selected to perform the Hershey install, perhaps their only stage job.
+Although Peter Clark perfected stage lifts, Otis Elevator was selected to perform the Hershey install, their only other documented stage job being the pit lift for Manhattan's Earl Carroll Theatre (March 22, 1922).
 From the Motion Picture Herald of August 29, 1931:

 Beneath the original valance, the two chorus lifts are shown, which in the Hershey were subdivided into six.

 Lifts were provided for the organ and orchestra, and the former could also revolve ninety degrees.

 An extraordinary lift was Movietone (downstage center), upon which the talking picture horns descended to storage as the picture sheet flew to clear the deck for vaudeville.
 Only six other Movietone lift installations have been documented, five by Peter Clark in Fox Theatres and another at the West Coast [Fox] Oakland.
 To learn more click here.

 Plan drawing of the stage showing all nine elevators.
 Movietone (3) could ascend seventeen feet and the stage lifts seven feet, with the exception of upstage center (6) which could rise twelve feet.

 Lifts shown in section, from the orchestra pit (left).
 Only the upstage lifts could descend below the deck.

 Orchestra lift pit showing the drive train and stair which folds as the elevator descends.

 Positioning and limit switches in the stage lift pit.